gvwilson/thirdbit/src/fiction/still-book/index.md

 glee.

 "All right!
 All right!"
 Still shouted.
 "I'm not looking for Key.
 I'm not really looking for my violin!
-I'm looking for--- I'm--- I've lost myself!
+I'm looking for— I'm— I've lost myself!
 That's why I'm here!
 I put myself somewhere, but now I can't remember where that was, and I'm trying to find me again.
 Now, if you want to eat me, then come and eat me and get it over with!"